About the Bangladesh Medical Society of NSW

 The name of this organization is the Bangladesh Medical Society of NSW.
 It is a member of the Federation of the Bangladesh Medical Societies of Australia (FBMSA)

-The objectives of the Society are to promote the science and art of medicine, the betterment of public health, and to represent the issues particular to the medical profession in Australia.
+The objects of the Society are to promote the science and art of medicine, the betterment of public health, and to represent the issues particular to the medical profession in Australia.

 The Bangladesh Medical Society of NSW shall be composed of medical practitioners, medical students and allied health professionals.